DeCharlene Williams

-DeCharlene Williams (January 13, 1943--May 20, 2018) was an African-American business owner, community leader, activist, author, and political candidate in Seattle.
+DeCharlene Williams (January 13, 1943—May 20, 2018) was an African-American business owner, community leader, activist, author, and political candidate in Seattle.
 She is the founder of the Central Area Chamber of Commerce, a group that focused on the common challenges facing Black business owners in the late twentieth century.
 She ran for Mayor of Seattle in 1993 and a Seattle City Council seat in 1997.

 Personal life

 Williams was born in Temple, Texas and her family moved to Portland, Oregon in 1945 where she was raised.
 She graduated from high school and got married at age 15 to Robert "Bobby" Williams, and the couple moved to Seattle.
 The couple divorced in 1965 when Williams was 22 years old.

 Williams was a member of the South Side Church of Christ in Skyway, Washington.
 She was an enthusiastic church participant and was known to miss community events that conflicted with Bible Study.
-She was a mother of two and grandmother to seven by the time of her death in 2018.
-Williams passed away due to cancer at age 75.
+She was a mother of two and grandmother to eight by the time of her death in 2018.
+Williams died due to cancer at age 75.